metaneutrons/snapdog2/docs/blueprint/13-metrics-and-telemetry-infrastructure-layer.md

 ---

-**The SnapDog2 metrics and telemetry system provides enterprise-grade observability with minimal overhead and comprehensive coverage of all system components.**
+**The SnapDog2 metrics and telemetry system provides observability with minimal overhead and comprehensive coverage of all system components.**